Diversi-Dial: Major DDials

-Retro-Dial, a Linux-based chat server with the look and feel of DDial, currently has multiple stations in operation which are usually linked with each other as well as The Savage Frontier.
+Retro-Dial, a Linux-based chat server with the look and feel of D-Dial, currently has multiple stations in operation which are usually linked with each other as well as The Savage Frontier.
 The home station for Retro-Dial can be reached via telnet at carriersync.com.

-In late June, 2013, several members of Rockford, IL area DDials held a spontaneous reunion online, connected to each other via RMAC DDial #34.
+In late June, 2013, several members of Rockford, IL area D-Dials held a spontaneous reunion online, connected to each other via RMAC D-Dial #34.